dionjwa/haxe_remoting/README.md

 Then navigate to http://localhost:8000 and http://localhost:8001

 Both should show 1 error and 1 success.
+Yeah, this demo could be better.